 Furthermore, I believe that organizations are filled with intelligent, capable people who fall back on poor styles of communicating because it is not safe to express their opinions.
 The consequences to organizations can be serious if not devastating.
 Respect is lost.
 Trust is destroyed.
 Only a fraction of the ideas necessary for the organizations long-term survival make it to the light of day.
 The best employees leave and those who stay disengage and do only enough to hold onto their jobs.

-Dialogue changes that.
-Dialogue is the means by which we surface conflict and have meaningful conversations in our personal relationships and our organizations.
-Such conversations make our relationships and organizations healthier and more effective.
+Knowing how to use dialogue to resolve conflict changes that.
+Dialogue is the means by which you surface conflict and have meaningful conversations in your personal relationships and organizations.
+Such conversations make your relationships and organizations healthier and more effective.

 A little about me

 My name is Roger K. Allen, Ph.D.
 I’m a psychologist, author, executive coach and business consultant with many years of helping people work through conflict both in their personal lives and on the job.
 I’ve helped hundreds of couples, business partners, executives, department managers and employees work through difficult conflicts to create healthy and harmonious relationships.
 And I’ve taught many of these methods to other trainers and consultants throughout the world.